KongHQ-CX/kong-plugin-auth-mapper/README.md

 3. **Logging**: The plugin logs JSON parsing errors - avoid enabling debug logging in production
 4. **Original Headers**: Original client headers remain in the request and are passed to upstream services
 5. **Complete Encryption**: The JSON approach allows encrypting all sensitive data including lookup keys
+6. **Header Requirements**: Both client_id and client_secret headers are required regardless of matching mode

 ## Plugin Priority